metamath/lamp-guide/docs/11/index.md

 Metamath-lamp can provide visualizations to show you what a given justification means for a given step.
-This only works when the tool has verified the justification and thus shows a green check.
-So let's first use unify to ensure that we've proven what we want to visualize.
+This only works when the tool has verified the justification and thus shows a green check (or orange "~") So let's first use unify to ensure that we've proven what we want to visualize.